 7. Suprapubic Tubes and How to Change Them

-Suprapubic tubes (also known as suprapubic catheters), require a bedside procedure or minor surgery for initial placement.
+Suprapubic tubes (also known as suprapubic catheters/SPT), require a bedside procedure or minor surgery for initial placement.
 These catheters can be placed via open surgery but are increasingly done in percutaneous fashion.
 There are a number of commercially available kits, which come with most of the supplies necessary for a bedside percutaneous placement.
 Percutaneous suprapubic tube kits are most appropriate for patients with acute retention, found to have palpable distended bladders on exam, where urethral access to the bladder for a standard Foley is diminished.
 Suprapubic tubes may be preferred over urethral catheters in settings of pelvic/orthopedic trauma where the return of normal urethral voiding may be delayed for long periods of time.
 They are also recommended as the route of choice when bladder drainage is required and a urethral catheter cannot be passed (i.e., severe urethral stricture, prostate cancer or bladder neck contracture).
-Other advantages of suprapubic tubes include increased patient comfort in male patients who need permanent catheterization, ease of exchange in those with extremity contractures and challenging external genitourinary anatomy; in addition, suprapubic tubes offer lessened morbidity in patients at risk for traumatic self-removal of catheter, prevention of penile trauma, urethral stricture formation, prostatic bleeding, penile erosions and less interference with sexual activity.
-A 2015 Cochrane Review examined urethral and suprapubic routes for short-term catheterization in hospitalized adults; the study found, albeit admittedly based on low-quality evidence, that suprapubic catheters reduced the number of participants with asymptomatic bacteriuria, recatheterization, and pain compared to indwelling urethral catheters.
+Other advantages of suprapubic tubes include increased patient comfort in patients who need permanent catheterization, ease and comfort of exchange, especially in those with extremity contractures and challenging external genitourinary anatomy; in addition, suprapubic tubes offer lessened morbidity in patients at risk for traumatic self-removal of catheter, prevention of penile trauma, urethral stricture formation, prostatic bleeding, penile erosions, urethral erosion and development of a patulous urethra in women, and less interference with sexual activity.
+A 2015 Cochrane Review examined urethral and suprapubic routes for short-term catheterization in hospitalized adults; the study found, albeit admittedly based on low-quality evidence, that suprapubic catheters reduced the number of participants with asymptomatic bacteriuria, re-catheterization, and pain compared to indwelling urethral catheters.
 Evidence regarding symptomatic UTIs was inconclusive.

 Suprapubic tube placement can have a significant adverse outcome, such as a bowel perforation, if not performed correctly.
 These catheters are contraindicated in the setting of bladder cancer, unavoidable bowel loops in the anticipated field of passage, uncorrected coagulopathies, presence of a subcutaneous vascular implant in the suprapubic area (i.e., vascular graft), and abdominal wall cellulitis or abscess.
 Only someone knowledgeable in surgical suprapubic tube placement should perform this procedure/surgery.